MCSManager/MCSManager/README.md

 # Start the daemon
 node app.js

-# Start the web panel (in the second terminal/screen)
+# Start the web project (in the second terminal/screen)
 cd /opt/mcsmanager/web
-# start the panel
+# start the application
 node app.js

-# Access http://localhost:23333/ for web panel
+# Access http://localhost:23333/ for web interface
-# In general, the web panel will scan and connect to the local daemon automatically.
+# In general, the web application will scan and connect to the local daemon automatically.
 ```

-- Note, the above steps will not register the panel to system service.
+- Note, the above steps do not register the panel components to system service.
 You have to use 'screen' to manage it or register the system service manually.

 <br />